-Gary Pavela, Co-founder and Partner
+Gary Pavela, Co-founder

 Gary Pavela is a nationally recognized writer and consultant on law and policy issues in higher education.
 He clerked for Chief Judge Alfred P. Murrah of the United States Court of Appeals for the Tenth Circuit and served as a faculty member for the Federal Judicial Center in Washington, D.C. (the training arm of the United States Courts).In 2012 he received the “William A. Kaplin Award for Excellence in Higher Education Law and Policy Scholarship” from the Center for Excellence in Law and Higher Education Policy.